wp-plugins/add-to-any/README.txt

 6. Color chooser for your share menus

 == Changelog ==

+= 1.5.8 =
+* Toggle share buttons on custom post types in AddToAny settings
+ * Supports WooCommerce Product post types
+ * Supports bbPress Forum, Topic, Reply post types
+* Remove QQ (use Qzone)
+* Remove border from buttons that some themes add to links in posts

 = 1.5.7 =
 * <a href="https://www.addtoany.com/buttons/customize/wordpress/icon_color">Custom color share buttons</a> have arrived!